Short-term health insurance

 Why would I buy a short-term plan – and not an ACA-compliant plan?

-There are currently about 2.2 million people caught in the coverage gap in 11 states that have refused to expand Medicaid.
-Their household incomes are under the federal poverty level, so paying full price for health insurance is probably a non-starter.
-(The coverage gap is expected to shrink to nine states by 2024, with South Dakota expanding Medicaid in mid-2023 and North Carolina expected to do so in 2024).
+There are currently almost 1.5 million people caught in the coverage gap in nine states that have not expanded Medicaid.5 Their household incomes are under the federal poverty level, so paying full price for health insurance may not be a realistic option.

 The American Rescue Plan and Inflation Reduction Act have temporarily eliminated the subsidy cliff through 2025, meaning that households with income over 400% of the poverty level can qualify for a premium subsidy if the cost of the benchmark plan would otherwise be more than 8.5% of the household’s income.

-And the IRS partially fixed the family glitch as of 2023, so some families are newly eligible for subsidies in the marketplace when their offer of employer-sponsored coverage is not affordable (although the employee is still ineligible for marketplace subsidies, meaning that the family’s total premiums could still be outside their budget).
+And the IRS partially fixed the family glitch as of 2023, so some families are newly eligible for subsidies in the Marketplace when their offer of coverage from a family member’s employer is not considered affordable (although the employee is still ineligible for Marketplace subsidies assuming their own employer-sponsored coverage is considered affordable, meaning that the family’s total premiums could still be outside their budget).

-But the coverage gap continues to be a problem.
-And subsidies are also not available to undocumented immigrants, who aren’t allowed to purchase coverage through the exchange even if they’re willing to pay full price (some states are addressing this issue on their own).
+But the coverage gap continues to be a problem in the states that have not expanded Medicaid.
+And subsidies are also not available to undocumented immigrants, who aren’t allowed to purchase coverage through the exchange even if they’re willing to pay full price.
+(Some states are addressing this issue on their own.)

-And if you missed open enrollment (either for your employer’s plan or for a private individual/family plan) and aren’t eligible for a special enrollment period, you likely cannot enroll in real major medical coverage until the following year, unless you’re eligible for Medicaid.
+And if you missed open enrollment (either for your employer’s plan or for a private individual/family plan) and aren’t eligible for a special enrollment period in the individual market, you likely cannot enroll in ACA-compliant major medical coverage until the following year, unless you’re eligible for Medicaid.

-If you’re among these consumers who don’t have access to affordable ACA-compliant coverage, it’s worth at least weighing the pros and cons of short-term coverage.
+If you’re among these consumers who don’t have access to affordable ACA-compliant coverage, it’s worth at least weighing the pros and cons of short-term coverage – keeping in mind that these plans can only serve as a short-term solution.

 Do short-term plans cover ACA's essential benefits?